-At Thames Valley we use a process called ‘Vitrification’ to freeze eggs and embryos and ‘Vapour-stage’ to freeze sperm.
+At TFP Thames Valley we use a process called ‘Vitrification’ to freeze eggs and embryos and ‘Vapour-stage’ to freeze sperm.

 Vitrification involves much more rapid cooling than other less advanced methods of freezing, and it prevents ice crystals from forming.
 This preserves the quality of the cells and improves the chances of success when they are thawed.

 Embryo vitrification is now a well-established procedure.
 It allows us to freeze any good quality embryos that remain after embryo transfer or if transfer needs to be delayed.
 Embryos of suitable quality can be frozen at the blastocyst stage on Day 5 of Day 6 if development.